 Use the right marketing channels

 Not only do you need to market your luxury products correctly, but you also need to know where those high-end customers hang out.
 You can't blast out a marketing campaign to everyone and expect results, but most people either won't be interested in your products or won't have the disposable income to afford them.
 And if you advertise everywhere, it takes away that exclusivity factor.

 Magazines and websites that focus on luxury topics and finance are excellent choices for reaching high-end customers.
 You could run pay-per-click (PPC) ads or sponsored posts on these sites.

 Influencer marketing is also a common choice among luxury brands.
-Seventy-three percent of luxury brands use it, compared to 54 percent of non-luxury brands.
+Seventy-three percent of luxury brands use it, compared to 54 % of non-luxury brands.
 When people see their favorite influencers using your products, it builds your brand's image.

 Building a luxury brand is unique in that it's not all about getting as many sales as possible.
 It's just as important to develop your brand's image so consumers associate it with quality and exclusivity, and are open to paying more.